Projects

 Columbia GSAPP

 Summer ridership is 19x winter — and the network rewires itself with the seasons.
-Mapping 204K Citi Bike trips across Jersey City and Hoboken using Python, NetworkX, and Plotly.
+Mapping 204K Citi Bike trips across NYC and Jersey City using Python, NetworkX, and Plotly.

 01